roolebo/tianocore.github.io/EDK-II-DPC-Protocol.md

 ### How DPC solve the problem

 The edk2 network stack solves this deadlock problem by introducing the DPC protocol.
 Whenever a driver want to call the asynchronous transmit or receive function, it creates an event with TPL_NOTIFY instead of TPL_CALLBACK.
-This slightly violates the UEFI specification because it usually says "the Task Priority Level (TPL) of Event must be lower than or equal to TPL_CALLBACK" when describes the asynchronous interface of the network protocols.
-But actually the notify function will do nothing but only queue a new DPC procedure and return.
-The DPC procedure will be dispatched later at TPL_CALLBACK, and complete the whole task of packet processing.
+The notify function won't really process the packet, it only queues a new DPC Procedure and return.
+Later, the DPC Procedure will be dispatched at TPL_CALLBACK, and complete the whole task of the packet processing.
+With this technique, the deadlock is avoided by using a high level TPL event, and the packets are still processed in the required TPL_CALLBACK level.

 ![ARP Receive](https://github.com/tianocore/tianocore.github.io/wiki/Projects/NetworkPkg/Images/DPC_ARP_Receive.png "Use DPC in ARP driver")

 Still take the receive path of ARP for example.
 The ARP driver creates an event as the MNP receive token, whose notify function is *ArpOnFrameRcvd()* and notify TPL set to *TPL_NOTIFY*.
 When the *Mnp->Poll()* receives a new packet and signals this receive event, the *ArpOnFrameRcvd()* will execute immediately (because it's a TPL_NOTIFY event, which could interrupt any network task whose TPL <= TPL_CALLBACK).
-The *ArpOnFrameRcvd()* calls `QueueDpc()` to queue a new DPC procedure *ArpOnFrameRcvdDpc()* at TPL_CALLBACK and return.
-Later, the *Mnp->Poll()* calls the `DispatchDpc()`, to dispatch the DPC queued by the notify function of the receive token's event, which finally executes the *ArpOnFrameRcvdDpc()* in this case.
+The *ArpOnFrameRcvd()* calls `QueueDpc()` to queue a new DPC Procedure *ArpOnFrameRcvdDpc()* at TPL_CALLBACK and return.
+Later, the *Mnp->Poll()* calls the `DispatchDpc()`, to dispatch the DPC Procedure queued by the notify function of the receive token's event, which finally executes the *ArpOnFrameRcvdDpc()* in this case.

 ## How does DPC relate to UEFI network stack